FAQs

 Most new clients can expect a session beginning on the mat or reformer, and then transitioning to another apparatus, such as the High Chair or Cadillac.
 Sessions may finish with standing wall exercises.
 Sessions generally last 50-55 minutes.

-Pilates is not about performance (how high, how big or how beautiful).
+Pilates at re:fit is not about performance (how high, how big, or how beautiful).
 It is about executing the exercises with mindful intent to improve function and strength.
-Like any new practice, Pilates takes a number of sessions to ‘get it,’ though you will immediately reap benefits simply by moving through the exercises.
+Like any new practice, Pilates takes a number of sessions to “get it,” though you will immediately reap benefits simply by moving through the exercises.
 Your range of motion and ability to approach the ideal versions of the exercises will improve over time.
 The cues your instructor gives you and the equipment design itself will assist in finding the correct muscles.

 How long will it take for me to see results?